Fermat's little theorem: History

 This may be translated, with explanations and formulas added in brackets for easier understanding, as:

 Every prime number [p] divides necessarily one of the powers minus one of any [geometric] progression [a, a^{2}, a^{3}, …] [that is, there exists t such that p divides a^{t} − 1], and the exponent of this power [t] divides the given prime minus one [divides p − 1].
 After one has found the first power [t] that satisfies the question, all those whose exponents are multiples of the exponent of the first one satisfy similarly the question [that is, all multiples of the first t have the same property].

 Fermat did not consider the case where a is a multiple of p nor prove his assertion, only stating:

 (And this proposition is generally true for all series [sic] and for all prime numbers; I would send you a demonstration of it, if I did not fear going on for too long.)

-Euler provided the first published proof in 1736, in a paper titled "Theorematum Quorundam ad Numeros Primos Spectantium Demonstratio" in the Proceedings of the St. Petersburg Academy, but Leibniz had given virtually the same proof in an unpublished manuscript from sometime before 1683.
+Euler provided the first published proof in 1736, in a paper titled "Theorematum Quorundam ad Numeros Primos Spectantium Demonstratio" (in English: "Demonstration of Certain Theorems Concerning Prime Numbers") in the Proceedings of the St. Petersburg Academy, but Leibniz had given virtually the same proof in an unpublished manuscript from sometime before 1683.

 The term "Fermat's little theorem" was probably first used in print in 1913 in Zahlentheorie by Kurt Hensel:

 (There is a fundamental theorem holding in every finite group, usually called Fermat's little theorem because Fermat was the first to have proved a very special part of it.)

 An early use in English occurs in A.A.
 Albert's Modern Higher Algebra (1937), which refers to "the so-called 'little' Fermat theorem" on page 206.

 Further history

-Some mathematicians independently made the related hypothesis (sometimes incorrectly called the Chinese Hypothesis) that 2^{p} ≡ 2 (mod p) if and only if p is prime.
+Some mathematicians independently made the related hypothesis (sometimes incorrectly called the Chinese hypothesis) that 2^{p} ≡ 2 (mod p) if and only if p is prime.
 Indeed, the "if" part is true, and it is a special case of Fermat's little theorem.
 However, the "only if" part is false: For example, 2^{341} ≡ 2 (mod 341), but 341 = 11 × 31 is a pseudoprime to base 2.
 See below.